StecStecStec/Stock-Prediction-Test/README.md

 ## Repository Structure

 ```
-data_generation.py
+StockTest/
+│
+├── Data Preparation/
+│   ├── market_extraction.py
-    Downloads historical market data and generates technical indicators and movement labels.
+│   │   Downloads historical QQQ market data and generates technical indicators

-dataset_normalization.py
+│   │   and movement labels (Up, Down, Neutral).
+│   │
+│   └── normalize_data.py
-    Normalizes the dataset using mean and standard deviation.
+│       Standardizes the dataset features using mean and standard deviation.

-model_training.py
+│
+├── cnn.py
-    Builds the CNN-LSTM model, trains it on sequential data, and evaluates predictions.
+│   Builds and trains the CNN + Bidirectional LSTM model and evaluates

-environment_check.py
+│   predictions using a classification report and confusion matrix.
+│
+├── market_data_3class_final.csv
+│   Final processed dataset containing engineered features and labels.
+│
+└── test.py
-    Utility script for verifying installed TensorFlow and related library versions.
+    Utility script used for testing the dataset and checking library versions.
 ```

 ## Purpose of the Project